Jeannie Jeannie Jeannie: Personnel

+Covers

 The Stray Cats recorded a version of "Jeanie Jeanie Jeanie" which was released on their first UK album Stray Cats in 1981.
 The song was also released on their debut US album Built for Speed.
 The song was often featured in their live shows and several live versions are available.
 The Stray Cats' version features rewritten and raunchier lyrics than the Eddie Cochran version.